czottmann/servus-theme-boilerplate/README.md

     listed above
   - `is_ext_*`: a "dynamic" placeholder — for example, if the shared file is a GIF then the placeholder `is_ext_gif` would be set.

+## Changelog

+### September 15, 2012 — Servus 0.9.12

+- You can't use many HTML files anymore, only placeholders in `index.html` will be processed.
+- Rewrote the "Theme Workflow" section as that whole part of Servus was rewritten from scratch.
+- URL shortening in Servus was removed, so the `short_url` placeholder isn't supported anymore.

 ## Legal